t-g-williams/highlight-abstracts/README.md

 An R utility to color-highlight keyword groups in a set of titles/abstracts/keywords exported from Scopus.

-As an example, here is the output for a single abstract:
+As an example, here is the search terms from my literature review and the output for a single abstract:
 <img src="example.png" alt="Example" width="800" style="display:block;margin:auto;">